arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 1. Press **Shift + F5** to stop debugging.

-1. Cancel and remove the failing deployment to Windows Azure.
-To do this, in the **Windows Azure Activity Log** window, right-click the deployment and select **Cancel and remove**.
+1. Cancel and remove the failing deployment to Microsoft Azure.
+To do this, in the **Microsoft Azure Activity Log** window, right-click the deployment and select **Cancel and remove**.

 	![Cancel the failing deployment](Images/cancel-failing-deployment.png?raw=true "Cancel the failing deployment")